ApaxPhoenix/WebPy/README.md

 # WebPy: Simplified Web Development in Python

-WebPy is an experimental Python framework designed to streamline web development with its minimalist approach.
+WebPy is an experimental Python framework designed for streamlined web development.
 Build lightweight and efficient web applications effortlessly.

 ## Why Choose WebPy?

-- **Minimalist Approach**: WebPy provides a lightweight and simplified framework for web development, allowing you to focus on building your application without unnecessary complexity.
+- **Minimalist Approach**: Focus on building your application without unnecessary complexity.

-- **Simplified Project Structure**: Say goodbye to convoluted project structures.
-With WebPy, you get a clean and straightforward setup, making it easier to organize and maintain your code.
+- **Simple Structure**: Clean and straightforward setup for easy organization and maintenance.

-- **No Enforced Dependencies**: WebPy lets you choose the dependencies you need for your project.
-There are no enforced dependencies, giving you the freedom to use the tools that best suit your needs.
+- **Flexible Dependencies**: Choose the dependencies that best suit your needs—no enforced packages.

-- **Scalability and Extensibility**: Start small and scale up as your project grows.
-WebPy is designed to be easily extendable with community-provided extensions, allowing you to add new features and functionality with ease.
+- **Scalable and Extensible**: Start small and scale up as your project grows.
+Easily extendable with community-provided extensions.

 ## Getting Started